Tapir79/Cybersecuritybase-mooc-project1/README.md

     .then(data => console.log(data));
 ````

-It could drop the recipe table.
+This could drop the recipe table.

 Solution: Use parameterized queries to prevent SQL injection.